Pali Text Society: The Contributions of Women to the Society: Carolina Augusta Foyley Rhys Davids

 In Annals of the Bhandarkar Oriental Research Institute, Carolina Augusta Foyley Rhys Davids recounts how by 1936, the society was losing financial support due to the economic state of the country during The Great Depression.
-Following the passing of her husband, Thomas William Rhys Davids, in 1922, Foyley took over the Society’s president; like her husband, her career was in Buddhist Studies, and she was a scholar of both the Pali language and Sanskrit.
+Following the passing of her husband, Thomas William Rhys Davids, in 1922, Foyley took over the Society’s president; like her husband, her career was in Buddhist Studies, and she was a scholar of both the Pāli language and Sanskrit.
 However, because Foyley’s educational background was in economics, she was the one that managed the Society’s finances, and furthermore, it was Foyley who helped pull the Society out of debt.

 Foyley dedicated her entire career to completing the work of her late husband.
-Under her presidency, she was able to publish two editions of "Journal of the Pali Text Society", both which took roughly three years to complete.
-She also continued to work on the translations of the classic Pali Texts, including two volumes on the translation of Apadna, published by the Society in 1925 and 1927 respectively.
-A 1926 annual report, published in the second edition of The Journal of the Pali Text Society (1924-1927), reveals that the Society had recently published a new Pali Dictionary to replace Robert Caesar Childers's, which Foyley quoted to be "antiquated and imperfect", the funding of which was provided by donors in Japan.
+Under her presidency, she was able to publish two editions of "Journal of the Pāli Text Society", both which took roughly three years to complete.
+She also continued to work on the translations of the classic Pāli Texts, including two volumes on the translation of Apadna, published by the Society in 1925 and 1927 respectively.
+A 1926 annual report, published in the second edition of The Journal of the Pāli Text Society (1924-1927), reveals that the Society had recently published a new Pāli Dictionary to replace Robert Caesar Childers's, which Foyley quoted to be "antiquated and imperfect", the funding of which was provided by donors in Japan.
 In that same report, Foyley mentions how the publication of the new dictionary was one of the most costly expenses over the past three years, but how support from donations and subscriptions to the Society's works helped to keep the Society financially stable, both attributed to Foyley's economic genius.

-The following is the subscription plan for the Pali Text Society, as Foyley records it in the 1926 report:
+The following is the subscription plan for the Pāli Text Society, as Foyley records it in the 1926 report:

 "The Subscription to the Society is One Guinea a year, for texts, or a text and Journals, and ten shillings a year for a translation, payable in advance.

 Publications, two volumes a year, and, when possible, a translation, are sent post free on receipt of the subscription.

 Back issues are sent post free on payment of the subscription for the year, or years, in which the volumes were issued (that is, of One Guinea a year or a proportional payment per volume).
 But the payment for issues dating prior to 1901 is now increased 50 per cent".

 Upon acknowledging how little time she had left, she wrote in a diary entry "It is not likely I shall be here to finish to our work”, referring to the re-issuing of the original translations of Vinaya, Milinda, and Jataka.
 Foyley died in 1942, leaving the presidency of the Society to William Henry Denham Rouse.